 #1: Convenience fees are added to your payment

 You can pay taxes with a credit card, but you’re not making the payment directly to the IRS.
 The IRS is using third-party service providers that charge convenience fees ranging from 1.90 percent–3.93 percent of the amount you owe.
-You can see a full list of providers and the fees they charge on the IRS website.

 But here’s an example to give you an idea of how much this costs.
 On a $2,000 tax bill, you could pay around $47 ($2,000 x .0235) if you use a service provider with a 2.35 percent fee.
 You’ll be informed of the fee amount before the payment is authorized.
 But do you really want to give the IRS an extra $47?
 I didn’t think so.